 - 1 tsp pure vanilla extract (or ½ tsp raw ground vanilla bean)

 - ¼ cup fruit-sweetened black cherry jam (or any jam of your choice — I used St. Dalfour)

 - ⅛ tsp salt

 - Process all crust ingredients, except agave, into a sticky crumble in a food processor.
 Add agave and process briefly to combine.
 Transfer this mixture into a 5″ springform pan and press down for form a crust.
 Place in the freezer while working on the next step.

 - Make sure all ingredients are at room temperature.
 Process all filling ingredients in a high power blender (If using a Vitamix, use the tamper initially, otherwise pause and scrape the sides as needed until things begin to blend).
 Once the filling is smooth, transfer ¾ of this filling into the prepared springform pan, leaving a ¼ of the mixture behind in the blender.

 - Add the cherry layer ingredients to the mixture in the blender and blend until smooth.
 Pour this mixture over the white mixture in the pan, then use a spoon or something similar to swirl the two mixtures together a little.
 Decorate with any desired toppings if using.
 Place the cake in the freezer to set for 6 hours or overnight.
 When ready to eat, pop cake out of the pan, thaw it out on the counter for a few minutes, and enjoy!
 Keep any leftovers frozen.

-Disclaimer: This post contains affiliate links to some of the equipment and ingredients I used to make this cake: a 5″ springform pan, a 6″ springform pan, St. Dalfour black cherry jam, edible dried rose petals, rose buds, and a bit of lavender.
+Disclaimer: This post contains affiliate links to some of the equipment and ingredients I used to make this cake: a 5″ springform pan, a 6″ springform pan, St. Dalfour black cherry jam, edible dried rose buds, and a bit of lavender.